Manufacturer & Retailer Protection

 How much does product liability insurance cost?

-Product liability insurance typically costs between $500 and $15,000+ per year, depending on product type, annual sales volume, claims history, and coverage limits.
+Product liability insurance costs vary based on product type, annual sales volume, claims history, and coverage limits.
 High-risk products like children's items, food, or electronics typically have higher premiums than low-risk products.
+For pricing based on your specific products, schedule a consultation or call our office at 585-657-6101.

 What types of product defects are covered?